What We Do

 Hundreds of children are confined in youth jails and prisons in North Carolina — even despite the evidence that these practices are harmful, unproductive, and inhumane.
 The majority of these kids are Black and Brown.
 They bear the brunt of systemic racism in the criminal legal and school discipline systems.
 We are committed to abolishing youth confinement, and establishing alternatives that respect the dignity of children.

 In our community education work, we collaborate with Black communities that are suffering from criminalization, incarceration, and structural racism.
 Their neighborhoods are over-policed and their members are over-arrested.
 Magistrates set high cash bail for the simplest crimes.
 Then they are coerced into pleading guilty so they can secure freedom from jail.
 They are also disproportionately punished to harsh sentences, and they are displaced from their friends, families, children, jobs, and homes.
-They are traumatized in body and in mid.
+They are traumatized in body and in mind.
 Prison is state violence and it magnifies pain for all parties.
-Through restorative justice education, we are committed to replace criminalization and incarceration with alternative approaches that address violence and repair harm.
+Through restorative justice education, we are committed to replacing criminalization and incarceration with alternative approaches that address violence and repair harm.